IW Safety Director Training Course Syllabus

 ·Raise the standard of safety performance for our members and contractors

 The Ironworker Safety Director Training course is designed to assist members with new skill sets to manage a comprehensive company safety program for a signatory contractor, project owner or general contractor.
 The training course is also open to current or future safety directors for signatory contractors needing additional training.
-The first training course is scheduled for July 14–15, 2016 in Ann Arbor, Michigan and will be limited to 80 persons.
 The three-day training will consist of several breakout sessions focusing on specific areas of instruction.

-The International Association’s 2016 Zero Incident-Fatality campaign commissioned by General President Dean provides the Ironworker Safety Director Training Course as one of the many programs designed to raise the standard of safety performance.
+The Iron Workers Union's 2017 Zero Incident-Fatality campaign commissioned by General President Dean provides the Ironworker Safety Director Training Course as one of the many programs designed to raise the standard of safety performance.
 It is our belief that equipping current or future ironworker safety directors with new skill sets to manage comprehensive safety programs for signatory contractors, project owners or general contractors will produce measurable results.
 We continue to challenge all members to See Something!
 Say Something! to recognize and avoid workplace hazards.